Vacheron Constantin: Patrimony wristwatch

 The Patrimony wristwatch is a model of Vacheron Constantin.
 The collection was introduced in 2004, and is known for its simple and elegant design as well as its ultra-thin case.
-The designer was inspired by some of the company's watch models back in 1950s.
+The designer was inspired by some of the company's watch models from the 1950s.

 In 2009, Vacheron Constantin decided to integrate the minute repeating complication into some of the Patrimony wristwatches, and the end product was the Patrimony Calibre 1731, the world's thinnest minute repeater.
-The current Patrimony collection also includes some other complications such as perpetual calendars, moon phase indicators, and so on.
+The current Patrimony collection also includes some other complications such as perpetual calendars and moon phase indicators.

 Métiers d'Art wristwatch

 In 2007, Vacheron Constantin introduced the Métiers d'Art 'Les Masques' collection of timepieces featuring miniature reproductions of primitive art masks.
 The company selected 12 masks from a private museum collection and reproduced them on a small scale.
 The miniaturized masks are featured in the dial centre of every watch from the 'Les Masques' collection.

 In 2012, Vacheron Constantin introduced the Métiers d'Art 'Les Univers Infinis' collection of timepieces featuring tessellation, a design of interlocking shapes inspired by the work of the Dutch artist M. C. Escher.